chrplr/working_on_remote_linux_server/README.md

 ## 6. Remote Execution and tmux

-For long-running scripts, use **tmux** on the remote computer to prevent the process from dying if your connection drops.
+For long-running scripts, use **tmux** on the remote computer to prevent the processes from dying if your connection drops.
 Moreover, this will allow you to reconnect and monitor the progress of your scripts.

 * **Start:** Type `tmux` on the remote machine.